-Strategic Interdependence

-Each seller is big enough to influence market.
-A firm has to necessarily respond to its rivals' actions, and simultaneously rivals also respond to the firm's actions.

-Importance of advertising and selling costs

-Firms use aggressive & defensive marketing weapons to gain greater market share.
-Firms avoid price cutting & try to compete on non-price basis
+Strategic Interdependence Each seller is big enough to influence market.
+A firm has to necessarily respond to its rivals actions, and simultaneously rivals also respond to the firm's actions.
+Importance of advertising and selling costs Firms use aggressive & defensive marketing weapons to gain greater market share.
+Firms avoid price cutting & try to compete on non-price basis Group Behaviour No generally accepted theory of group behaviour.

-Group Behaviour

-No generally accepted theory of group behaviour.

-Firms may agree to pull together

 Firms may agree to pull together as a group in promotion of their common interest.
 May or may not have a leader.